aiidateam/aiida-core/docs/source/workflow/index.rst

 **lines 14-28** Once the class is defined a user can add as many methods as he wishes, to generate calculations or to download structures or to compute new ones starting form a query in previous AiiDA calculations present in the DB.
-In the script above the method ``generate_calc`` will simply prepare a dummy calculation, setting it's status to finished and returning the object after having it stored in the repository.
+In the script above the method ``generate_calc`` will simply prepare a dummy calculation, setting it's state to finished and returning the object after having it stored in the repository.
 This utility function will allow the dummy workflow run without the need of any code or machine except for localhost configured.
 In real case, as we'll see, a calculation will be set-up with parameters and structures defined in more sophisticated ways, but the logic underneath is identical as far as the workflow inner working is concerned.